abdelalielbahloul/insta-ionic/README.md

 ## Usage
 + clone this project using `git clone https://github.com/abdelalielbahloul/insta-ionic.git`
 + Run into that folder `npm i && ionic serve` and it will run in `http://localhost:8100/`.
-NB. check if you are already installed ionic CLI id not Run first `npm i -g @ionic/cli`
+NB. check if you are already installed ionic CLI if not Run first `npm i -g @ionic/cli`